 The Medieval Castle

-Yep, this restaurant is a castle.
-And the workers dress up in costumes.
-And the food is outrageous — but isn’t that outrageously priced.
-I’m drooling at this menu.
-I want to eat all the things.
+Yep, this restaurant is a castle — officially called the Restaurant Cavalerul medieval.
+The workers dress up in costumes and the food is very very yummy — but isn’t that outrageously priced.
+Win-Win-Win.

 Be sure to set up an account so you can order online with free delivery….you’ll also get free eclairs with your order so that’s like a dream come true.
 If you call, someone there usually speaks English.
 Past groups love the pizza, salads and pasta here.